karma4u101/FoBo/README.md

 ### Dependancy

-Add the following resolver or clone the project and do a local-publish
+Add the following resolver or clone the project and do a local-publish (tweaks, suggestions and contributions are welcome)

     resolvers += "Media4u101 SNAPSHOT Repository" at "http://www.media4u101.se:8081/nexus/content/repositories/snapshots/"
     alt.